drycc/workflow/src/understanding-workflow/concepts.md

 multiple language runtimes via community [buildpacks][], building your application in a container can be as easy as `git push drycc master`.

-Applications which are packaged via a buildpack are run in Docker containers as part of the `slugrunner` process.
-View the [slugrunner component][slugrunner] for more information.

 Applications which use either a Dockerfile or reference external Docker images are launched unmodified.